ATNoName/Brainy_Blobs/README.md

 DCP is used to do all of the ANN calculation which consists for multiple matrix multiplication per player.
 On a single core, this would take years, but on DCP, this is reduce the time to minutes or even seconds.

 TODO: \
-Figure out the ANN setup for each player \
-Configure DCP to calculate ANN \
+Configure DCP to calculate ANN (to be resolved) \
 Clean up game_data \
-Implement the fitness function (for every player eliminated, new player is created whose ANN weight are based off of the eliminator's weights and a random player's weights) \
+Debug every function \
 Implement output